 - 1. The student must have on file an application to a Teacher Education Program. - 2.
 The student must meet all requirements for admission to a Teacher Education Program. - 3.
 The student must meet general studies requirements. - 4.
 The student must have obtained and maintained a minimum of 3.25 grade point average in professional studies, the teaching field and overall. - 5.
 All undergraduate deficiencies must be completed. - 6.
 The student must have completed all course work (excluding internship) from the State approved checklist. - 7.
 The student must have removed all grades of "Incomplete." - 8.
-The student must not have any grades lower than "C" in any - 9.
+The student must not have any grades lower than "C" in any course. - 9.
 Program of study must be on file with the Teacher Service Center and the Graduate Office. - 10.
 Official transcripts from other universities and colleges attended must be on file with the Teacher Service Center. - 11.
 The student must obtain requisite score on the Praxis II Tests in appropriate area of concentration.
 (Including the PLT) - 12.
 The student must clear the fingerprint/background check with the State Department of Education.

-- 1. Complete all course work on the State-approved Checklist. - 2.
-Obtain an overall GPA of \geq 3.00 based on a 4.00 system. - 3.
-Pass a written comprehensive examination that covers the content of the program.
+- 1. Complete all course work on the State-approved Checklist. - Obtain an overall GPA of ≥ 3.00 based on a 4.00 system for Class A Programs. - Obtain an overall GPA of ≥ 3.25 based on a 4.00 system for Alternative Class A 5th Year Programs.

-4. Make application for certification through the Teacher Education and Certification Office.
+- 4. Pass a written comprehensive examination that covers the content of the program. - 5.
+Make application for certification through the Teacher Education and Certification Office.